Bike Seoul's

 All roads, tracks, and cycling paths in Korea lead here: Seoul!
 Korea’s super metropolis.

-The Hangang Bike Path traces both the north and south banks of Han River (한강) as it cuts through the middle of the Seoul.
-Both cycling courses feature an abundance of landmarks and history.
+The Hangang Bike Path traces both the north and south banks of the Han River (한강) as it cuts through Seoul.
+It features an abundance of landmarks and history.
 So I split the route in two:

 - The North Side of the Han River in Seoul.